Pick Your Path: Stress, Guilt, Fear

 Here’s the gist of it: Stress kills.

-Kill stress before it kills you
+You need to kill stress before it kills you

 Over time, it touches every part of your body, compromising your immunity, causing pain and inflammation, screwing up healthy gut function, making you more prone to injury and exponentially increasing your odds of debilitating illness.

 It’s not good.
-In short, if you don’t kill stress, it will do it’s best to kill you.
+In short, if you don’t kill stress, it will do its best to kill you.

 The other end of the stress advice spectrum suggests that you make significant structural shifts to your life - usually ones that compromise your goals.
-And look, if you genuinely need to switch careers, move to the country or get out of a bad relationship, then by all means do it.
+And look, if you genuinely need to switch careers, move to the country or get out of a bad relationship, then by all means, do it.
 But if you don’t want to sacrifice your ambitions or relationships to live a better life, you don’t have to.

-Committing to just one of these stresskillers, and following it through, will make you much less of an overwhelmed nutcase and lead to you liking yourself and other people a lot more.
+Committing to just one of these stress killers, and following it through, will make you much less of an overwhelmed nutcase and lead to you liking yourself and other people a lot more.

-Plus, you can keep doing awesome stuff, without running yourself into the ground every three months and needing an intervention.
+Plus, you can keep doing awesome stuff without running yourself into the ground every three months and needing an intervention.
 (No, just me?).
 Let’s crack on.

-It’s a weird one, because when I’d been imagining getting back in, I kept thinking about the frontage.
+It’s weird because when I’d been imagining getting back in, I kept thinking about the frontage.
 I wanted to paint the front door and sort the front garden.
 But once I got all the boxes and furniture in, I was like a woman possessed, trimming shrubs, clearing weeds and making things neat and tidy.

 If you want to do awesome things in the world, you first need to treat yourself like an awesome human who’s worth it.
-If you’re a serial carer, the good news is: you already know how.
+If you’re a serial carer, the good news is that you already know how.
 All those things you do for other people - reassurance, compassion, treats, love - just do them for you.
 Seriously, it’s that simple.
 Because if you don’t get your insides right, there’s no point trying to make the outside look better.

 ‘Once we get over this bit, things will get back to normal.’